raviahuja84/PersonEvents/README.md

 **Assumptions**

-The Person and Events (related to the person) datastores could anywhere in azure sql/storage /No sql database.
+The Person and Events (related to the person) datastores could be anywhere in azure sql/storage /No sql database.
 For simplicity we have have leveraged on localdb (lightweight) VS database.

-**Scenario**
+On every event arriving to the datastore, the clients (dcotors) to get updated event information for the person.

+**Typical Scenario**

 The patient administration dept. (could be reception desk at hospitals/clincs) which on patient arrival would update patient information (assume new patient walks in OR to validate patients personal information is upto date on hospital records).